font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-aws-gke-migration.md

 ### Switch Contexts to Cluster B (Destination)

-We will be migrating to our US Central region:
+We will be migrating to our US West region:

 ```bash
 kubectl config use-context gke_${GCP_PROJECT}_us-west1-b_gce-us-west1